Political warfare

-Tools
+Concept

 Peaceful

 Political warfare utilizes all instruments short of war available to a nation to achieve its national objectives.
 The best tool of political warfare is "effective policy forcefully explained", or more directly, "overt policy forcefully backed".
 But political warfare is used, as one leading thinker on the topic has explained, "when public relations statements and gentle, public diplomacy-style persuasion—the policies of 'soft power'—fail to win the needed sentiments and actions" around the world.

 The major way political warfare is waged is through propaganda.
 The essence of these operations can be either overt or covert.
-"White" or overt propaganda comes from a known source.
-"Gray" propaganda, on the other hand, is the "semiofficial amplification of a government's voice".
-Radio Free Europe and Radio Liberty are examples of "gray" propaganda during the Cold War.
-"Black" propaganda, however, is propaganda which originates from an unknown source.
-The key to black propaganda is the fact that it most often "appears to come from a disinterested source when in fact it does not".
+White propaganda is maximally overt: there is attribution to a promoter; the attributed promoter and the actual promoter are one and the same; and no attempt is made to hide the fact that a viewpoint or "line" is being promoted.
+Most television advertisements are white propaganda turned to commercial ends.
+Grey propaganda ranges in overtness from maximal to a slightly lesser degree: as in white propaganda, there is honest attribution to a source; but it differs from white propaganda by being less forthright either about the link between the source and the line being promoted or about its status as propaganda in the first place.
+Grey propaganda has alternatively been defined as the "semiofficial amplification of a government's voice"; guerilla advertising uses the tools of grey propaganda to sell products and services, while in public service, examples include Radio Free Europe and Radio Liberty (established during Cold War I).
+Black propaganda is covert: this may be limited to the anonymous dissemination of internally consistent talking points (differing from white propaganda only in its lack of credited authorship), but it may also be the impersonation of a widely trusted organization (through the use of its branding, corporate style guide, distinctive turns of phrase, etc.) under a false flag, or a strategy as complex as the use of a botnet to inundate a social network with self-contradictory disinformation as if through a firehose of falsehood, amplifying the botnet's posts with so-called Likes and Retweets, and frustrating genuine users' bona fide searches for pertinent information by diminishing the signal-to-noise ratio.
+What unifies these disparate strategies implementing black propaganda is that, in all cases, it "appears to come from a disinterested source when in fact it does not".

 There are channels which can be used to transmit propaganda.
 Sophisticated use of technology allows an organization to disseminate information to a vast number of people.
 The most basic channel is the spoken word.
 This can include live speeches or radio and television broadcasts.
 Overt or covert radio broadcasting can be an especially useful tool.
 The printed word is also very powerful, including pamphlets, leaflets, books, magazines, political cartoons, and planted newspaper articles (clandestine or otherwise).
 Subversion, agents of influence, spies, journalists, and "useful idiots" can all be used as powerful tools in political warfare.